 gradmommy at gmail dot com

-I love music, especially singing, reading, crossword puzzles and yoga.
+I love music, especially singing, reading, art, crossword puzzles and yoga.
+And as of spring 2013, I love to run.

 I study parenting as a tool of social reproduction, and how it interacts with other institutions, especially education and law.